 One of the best ways to do this is by taking a daily bath or shower and then immediately applying moisturizer on damp skin.
 These quick bathing tips will help you maintain healthier skin:

+- Set a timer.
 Short showers and baths, around 10 to 15 minutes, is just enough time to get your skin clean without drying it out too much.

+- Never use hot water.
 Turn the temperature down a few notches from what most people would consider a warm shower.

+- Use fragrance-free bar or liquid cleanser.
 Be sure to rinse thoroughly to remove residue.

+- Be gentle.
 Pat your skin with a towel when you’re done instead of scrubbing.

+- Moisturize.
 Apply a cream or lotion to damp skin within three minutes after bathing.

+- Trim your nails.
 Short nails do less damage when you start to scratch and will help prevent infections.
 In an ideal world, you wouldn’t scratch your skin, but you might even be scratching while you sleep.

+- Be prepared.
+Consider traveling with your own soaps and lotions instead of relying on hotel-provided options.
+The heavily fragranced soaps in most public bathrooms can be irritating to your skin.
 It also might be worth bringing a small container of your preferred soap with you while you’re out and about.
 Keeping a small bottle of lotion in your purse or briefcase, on your desk, or in your car should help you remember to moisturize after each hand washing.